 “Acid, man.
 It’s blotter.”

-I had heard about acid, but it seems too dangerous to consider.
+I have heard about acid, but it seems too dangerous to consider.
 There’s pot and beer, but acid is ‘hard drugs,’ like heroin or coke.
 I look scared, so he backs off, telling me he’ll save it for a better time.
 We ride back to the Gables, the pizza and beer making me sleepy.
 There’s a crowd waiting at Robby’s, so I slip away to home and go to bed early.